godaddy-wordpress/go/readme.txt

 You can fork and contribute back to Go by visiting [our public repo on GitHub](https://github.com/godaddy-wordpress/go).

+**Privacy Policy**

+When the Go theme is deactivated users are provided with an opportunity to provide feedback as to why they chose to switch themes.
+This form is optional and no data is collected until the form is submitted.
+If a user chooses to submit the form, the following information will be collected, so we can continue to iterate and improve on the Go theme: The reason for deactivation, domain, Go theme version, hostname, site language, WordPress version and any text responses you provided. **Note:** Users can easily opt-out by clicking on 'Skip and Switch Theme'.

 == Installation ==

 1. In your admin panel, navigate to **Appearance > Themes** and click the **Add New** button.